Contact clerking team

 Silk: 2022

-Alex Ruck Keene is an experienced barrister, writer and educator.
+Alex Ruck Keene KC (Hon) is an experienced barrister, writer and educator.
 His practice is focused on mental capacity, mental health and healthcare law.
 He also writes extensively, editing and contributing to leading textbooks and (amongst many other publications) the 39 Essex Chambers Mental Capacity Law Report, the ‘bible’ for solicitors (and others) working in the area.
 He is the creator of the website Mental Capacity Law and Policy, providing resources and expert commentary on some of the most difficult mental capacity issues.

 In March 2022, Alex was made an honorary KC, reflecting his contributions to mental capacity and mental health law outside the court room.